Essential travel tips for a vacation in Iceland

 Think about getting a power adapter, a universal power adapter, which you can order from Amazon.

-Rent a car to explore Iceland on your own terms
+Rent a car or a camper van to explore Iceland on your own terms

 It also has to be said that there is a lot of people on social media that complain about the poor service and bad cars they got when they rented from non-reputable car rental companies.
 I have created set up a simple search interface from Rentalcars.com which only has cars from respectable car rentals.
 You might spend a few dollars or Euros more but you might also save a lot of grief.